artemshar/frontend-book/src/git/README.md

 # Summary of the GIT

-### How to Delete a Git Branch Both Locally and Remotely
+## Delete a git branch both locally and remotely

 ```
 // delete branch locally